What is Paraquat?

 Paraquat causes significant damage to the neurons that produce the neurotransmitter dopamine in the brain.
 This loss of dopamine leads to Parkinson’s disease symptoms, including impaired fine motor skills.
 The herbicide can increase the risk of PD by swallowing or simply living near an area where it’s sprayed.

 If you believe you should be part of the Paraquat Parkinson’s Disease lawsuit, our skilled attorneys have the experience, knowledge, and resources to represent you.
-Contact our Paraquat lawyers today!
+Contact our Paraquat lawsuit attorneys today!